Forecasting Characteristic 3D Poses of Human Actions: Characteristic 3D Pose Dataset

-\paragraph{Evaluation} We use a train/val/test split by actor in the dataset, with 8 train actors, 1 val actor, and 1 test actor, resulting in 992 train, 197 val, and 145 test sequences, respectively.
-To evaluate our task of characteristic 3D pose prediction, we aim to consider the multi-modal nature of the task.
-Since we do not have ground truth probability distributions available, and only a single observed characteristic pose for each input pose observation, we aim to evaluate the quality of the most similar sampled pose from the distribution, following evaluation for future trajectory prediction of pedestrians and cars~\cite{DBLP:conf/cvpr/ChangLSSBHW0LRH19,DBLP:conf/cvpr/0001JMYH20}.
-Following~\cite{DBLP:conf/cvpr/ChangLSSBHW0LRH19}, at test time, for a single target future observation from an initial pose, we evaluate $6$ sampled poses from our predicted distribution and take the minimum error pose, using the mean per-joint position error (MPJPE) proposed in \cite{DBLP:journals/pami/IonescuPOS14}:
+\paragraph{Characteristic 3D Pose Prediction.} For the task of characteristic 3d pose prediction, we consider an input sequence of $N=10$ 3d pose observations of a person, represented as $J=25$ 3d joint locations for the GRAB dataset and $J=17$ for the Human3.6M dataset (in their native joint layouts; for more details we refer to the appendix).
+From this observation, the next characteristic pose is predicted as $J$ 3d joint locations.
+All poses are considered in their hip-centered coordinate systems.
+Note that while we have action labels in the annotated dataset, we do not use them for this task.

-where $p'_j$ represents the location of joint $j$ in the predicted pose, and $p_j$ the location of $j$ in the target pose.
+The $N$ input pose observations can occur at any time, so methods are trained with random input sequences up to the characteristic 3d pose.
+At test time, five input points are evaluated for each method, with the five input points selected to evenly distribute between the beginning of the sequence to $N$ frames before the characteristic pose.

-As MPJPE is an average over all samples, it can be difficult to distinguish when an evaluated method tends towards low-error predictions with several high outliers, or is typically producing the error reported by the MPJPE.
-Thus, we also evaluate the percentage of samples below the two thresholds of 0.15m and 0.25m to better capture the distribution of MPJPEs over samples.
+\paragraph{Evaluation.} We use a train/val/test split by actor in each dataset.
+For GRAB we have 8/1/1 train/val/test actors, resulting in 992/197/136 train/val/test sequences.
+For Human3.6M, we follow the split of \cite{DBLP:conf/eccv/MaoLS20}: 5/1/1 and 150/30/30 train/val/test actors and sequences, respectively.

-Additionally, to evaluate the predicted probability distribution independent of the joint sampling, we evaluate the negative log-likelihood (NLL) of the target joints being drawn from the predicted distribution.
-This allows for an evaluation of the predicted heatmaps independent of random sampling.
+To evaluate our task of characteristic 3d pose prediction, we aim to consider the multi-modal nature of the task.
+Since we do not have ground truth probability distributions available, and only a single observed characteristic pose for each input pose observation, we follow previous work on multi-modal human pose sequence predictions \cite{yan2018mt,barsoum2018hp,yuan2020dlow,aliakbarian2020stochastic}: At test time, we consider $k=10$ hypotheses from each method.
+To characterize these hypotheses holistically, we consider several metrics to assess accuracy, diversity, and quality of predictions.